irajachauhan/operational-anomaly-detection-cod/README.md

-# Wastewater Quality Prediction and Anomaly Detection
+# Operational Anomaly Detection and COD Soft Sensing

 Machine learning pipeline for **COD prediction and operational anomaly detection** using daily wastewater treatment plant data from the Eastern Treatment Plant, Melbourne.